 We also believe in learning through experience.
 Our students have written and produced their own demo, performed on a live sound stage, participated in local contests, and contributed to school functions.
-As a culmination of their efforts, students display their talents in the annual Art and Music Expo each spring.
-Our job tends to be less teacher and more coach, noticing and nurturing talents that may have been undiscovered and fostering the obvious ones.
-Regardless, we are continually amazed by the beautiful music our students make.
+As a culmination of their efforts, students are able to display their talents in the annual Art and Music Expo each spring.

-You might see our Art I or II students sketching the historic buildings of Centreville, receiving a critique on their watercolor from a local artist, or constructing an award-winning float.
+Students in Arts I and II are given the opportunity to construct an award-winning float or sketch the historic buildings of Centreville, and they also receive a critique on their watercolor from a local artist.
 In the popular photo/video class, students analyze, compare and journal trends in contemporary photography by viewing photographs in periodicals, books, and on the internet.

-The 3D and laser printers have opened our students to a new world of inventing.
+Using 3D and Laser Printers has opened our students to a new world of inventing.
 They model their designs in a 3D environment, export to print, and their creations become reality.
-This is just one facet of the way art and technology join forces in a 21st Century learning environment.
-Students learn to edit photographs in Photoshop, use the Adobe Creative Suite, maintain a digital portfolio, and marry music and moving images in iMovie and Premier.
+This is just one facet of the ways art and technology join forces in a 21st Century learning environment.
+Students learn to edit photographs in Photoshop, use the Adobe Creative Suite, maintain a digital portfolio, and marry music with moving images in iMovie and Premier.

-Throughout the year, art students enter a variety of contests and shows, contribute to school fundraising events, and in the spring, join our musicians to present their best compositions in the annual Music and Art Expo.
-After graduation, some of our students continue their study of art and technology at places such as the Savannah College of Art and Design, Corcoran College of Art and Design, and Fairmont State University.
+Throughout the year, art students enter a variety of contests and shows, contribute to school fundraising events; and in the spring, join our musicians to present their best compositions in the annual Music and Art Expo.
+After graduation, some of our students pursue their study of art and technology at institutions including Savannah College of Art and Design, Corcoran College of Art and Design, and Fairmont State University.